 Treasurer: Tony Wojtysiak

-After much study and deliberation, the School of Education has implemented a Background Study Policy for all students enrolled in School of Education programs.
+The School of Education has implemented a Background Check Policy for all students enrolled in School of Education programs.

 Students should apply to student teaching in spring of their Junior year.